bombax-xiaoice/ComfyUI-Open-Sora-I2V/README.md

 ## Customized Models

-1. Older `opensora` and `pixart` do not support auto download, download them to model/checkpoints/ under comfy home directory and choose this custom_checkpoint
+1. Older `opensora` and `pixart` do not support auto download, download them to models/checkpoints/ under comfy home directory and choose this custom_checkpoint

 2. Can assign alternative model other than what the configuration defines.
-For example, download https://huggingface.co/hpcai-tech/OpenSora-STDiT-v2-stage2 instead of the STDiT-v2-stage3
+For example, download https://huggingface.co/hpcai-tech/OpenSora-STDiT-v2-stage2 as a folder under models/checkpoints, and use it via `custom_checkpoint` to replace the default STDiT-v2-stage3 model

-3. If someones had played with Comfy for a while, they have already have similar files in models/vae and models/clip under comfy home directory, such as [vae-ft-ema-560000-ema-pruned](https://huggingface.co/stabilityai/sd-vae-ft-ema-original), t5xxl_fp8_e4m3fn.safetensors or t5xxl_fp16.safetensors
+3. If someones had played with Comfy for a while, they have already have similar files in models/vae and models/clip under comfy home directory, such as [vae-ft-ema-560000-ema-pruned](https://huggingface.co/stabilityai/sd-vae-ft-ema-original), t5xxl_fp8_e4m3fn.safetensors or t5xxl_fp16.safetensors.
+They can also be used via `custom_vae` and `custom_clip`

 ## Text to Video